mateuszbuda/RobustSpeechRecognition/README.md

 sbatch job.sh
 ```

-It trains two networks with 5 hidden layers with 2048 units each.
+It trains two networks with 3 hidden layers with 2048 sigmoid units each.
 The second network has additional dropout of 20% at each hidden layer.
-It runs 15 iterations with constant learning rate 0.16.
-Then it takes finetunes them with 10 more iterations with a learning rate 0.004.
+It first runs 10 iterations of pre-training layer by layer in an unsupervised manner by treating each pair of layers as a RBM.
+Then it runs 15 iterations with constant learning rate equal to 0.16.
+Finally it finetunes both networks with 10 more iterations with a learning rate equal to 0.004.

 ### Testing ###